Autism (late diagnosis)

 -

-One more on alexithymia, the less known cousin of Autism
+On alexithymia, the less known cousin of autism

-Le site de Marlene en français se trouve ici photo : made with love by @Nathalie Frennet On alexithymia and relationships – how you always seem to be walking at a different pace, in time and depth – how you can’t necessarily express your feelings and desires when the other person asks you to –
+Le blog en français se trouve ici photo : made with love by @Nathalie Frennet On alexithymia and relationships – how you always seem to be walking at a different pace, in time and depth – how you can’t necessarily express your feelings and desires when the other person asks you to – how you

 -